MCProHosting/metacluster/readme.md

-# Memcluster
+# Metacluster

-Memcluster is a daemon to synchronize writes across multiple memcached servers or clusters.
+Metacluster is a daemon to synchronize writes across multiple memcached/redis servers or clusters.

-It effectively acts as a memcached proxy, allowing you to run memcluster on a server with many application instances, and interact with it like you would a normal memcached server.
+It effectively acts as a proxy, allowing you to run metacluster on a server with many application instances, and interact with it like you would a normal memcached or redis server.
+Functional tests are done (see node_redis_output.txt) to ensure compatible behaviour.

 ![Architecture Diagram](http://i.imgur.com/W1GNnO0.png)

 Writes are done asynchronously across the list of clusters, we only wait for the response from one server/cluster before returning to the application.

 Reads are done randomly amoungst the list of servers/clusters defined.
 Clusters with `local: true` in the config (indicating that they may be accessed with lower latency, i.e. they're in the same datacenter) will be prioritised over other instances.

+### Caveats

+Due to the nature of this proxy, stateful actions on redis are unreliable and should not be used.
+This includes pub/sub functionality, the monitor command, and client listings.

 ### Installation